deepfence/terraform-azure-cloud-scanner/examples/single-subscription/README.md

 ## Usage

-For quick testing, use this snippet on your terraform files
+Copy the code below and paste it into a .tf file on your local machine.

 ```terraform
 provider "azurerm" {